tanvir-git/odoo-documentation/content/applications/general/email_communication/email_domain.rst

 .. note::
    The :abbr:`SPF (Sender Policy Framework)` verification is performed on the domain mentioned in the `Return-Path` field of the email.
-In the case of an email sent by Odoo, this domain corresponds to the value of the `mail.catchall.domain` key in the database system parameters.
+In the case of an email sent by CoquiAPPs, this domain corresponds to the value of the `mail.catchall.domain` key in the database system parameters.

 The :abbr:`SPF (Sender Policy Framework)` policy of a domain is set using a TXT record.
 The way to